patmcdaniel37/postman/README.md

 ## 📋 Overview

-This portfolio demonstrates comprehensive API testing skills using Postman and Newman...
+This portfolio demonstrates comprehensive API testing skills using Postman and Newman.

 ## 🎯 Collections